 Along with the sights and sounds of the season come the scents of the holidays.

 In public spaces, perfumes and colognes might be an issue.
-Precautions such as physical distancing and wearing face masks or coverings to help prevent the spread of the coronavirus may help to reduce your exposure to these types of scents.
+Precautions such as physical distancing and wearing face masks to help prevent the spread of the coronavirus that causes COVID-19 may help to reduce your exposure to these types of scents.

 Incense is often burned at religious services.
 This may be less intense for services held outdoors.
 Ask your place of worship before attending services.